Salteñas

 Preparation:

-- In a casserole add the margarine and the spicy red pepper.
-Set
+- In a casserole add the margarine and the

-to boil over high heat until the margarine separates from the pepper.
-Next add cumin,
+spicy red pepper.
+Set to boil over high heat until the margarine

-mixture does not stick.
+the mixture does not stick.
 Stir constantly.
-Next add the white onion and let it cook for five
+Next add the white

-more minutes.
-Finally add the green onion.
+onion and let it cook for five more minutes.
+Finally add the green

-- Remove the casserole from the heat, add the sugar, vinegar,
+- Remove the casserole from the heat, add

-parsley, potato and cooked peas.
+the sugar, vinegar, parsley, potato and cooked peas.

-- In another casserole add the three gelatin cups.
-Let it cook
+- In another casserole add the three

-over high heat and as soon as it starts to boil, add the meat.
-Mix quickly and remove from
+boil, add the meat.
+Mix quickly and remove from the heat.

-- Mix the first preparation with the gelatin and meat.
-Let it
+- Mix the first preparation with the

-cool in the refrigerator one night or until it thickens.
-If wanted, add the olives,
+gelatin and meat.
+Let it cool in the refrigerator one night or until

-raisins and egg before it thickens or add them directly on the dough when preparing the salteñas.
+thickens or add them directly on the dough when preparing the

 DOUGH